Compliance, Legislative & Regulatory Standards

 Overview

 This eCourse is prepared based on the recorded version of the webinar session held on 28 October 2024.
+Please note that the examination is based on the study guide and slide deck, which can be downloaded from the eCourse.
 For participants who plan to take the TTC Part B Stream 1/2 Examination at a later date, you should ensure you read the study guide and materials provided via the examination enrolment link.

 It consists of one module: